DitroniX/WREN-Recliner-Linear-Motor-Controller-IoT-Home-Automation/README.md

 ## Welcome to WREN

-**WREN**, is a compact, Linear Motor Controller Board which can be easily integrated into IoT Home or Industrial Automation systems, via Dual Band 2.4 GHz, or 5 GHz Wi-Fi.
+**WREN**, is a compact, Linear Motor Controller Board which can be easily integrated into IoT Home or Industrial Automation systems, via Dual Band 2.4 GHz, 5 GHz Wi-Fi and RS485/DMX/DMX-512 automation.

  - Home or Industrial Automation, IOT control, could be local, or cloud based, to suite the user needs.